 E-invoicing as an excuse to send PDF invoices

-The idea of e-invoices, and other electronic business documents, is to simplify the exchange of structured transactional data, right?
-Image files such as PDFs should obviously not play a key role in transferring your vital information if you want your process to be digital.
+The purpose of e-invoices and other electronic business documents is to simplify the exchange of structured transactional data.
+Image files such as PDFs should not play a key role in transferring your vital information if you want your process to be digital.

-However, some suppliers use e-invoice networks to send PDF invoices as attachments and include in these files essential information which is not entered into the structured e-invoice message.
+However, some suppliers use e-invoice networks to send PDF invoices as attachments and include in these files essential information that is not entered into the structured e-invoice message.

 Besides making processing much more manual for the recipient, with all its implications in terms of efficiency and risks, it Is also against the terms of usage in most networks, especially in Peppol:

 The attachment functionality is not intended for of including a copy of the invoice in an image format (such as PDF).
 Attaching an invoice copy is not in compliance with this specificationOpenPeppol 6.2.10 Binary Objects

 Product and service categorization data is a hidden gem in the management of e-invoices.
 For the most forward-leaning companies, the ambition is often to make the most of the transactional data — and, at the same time, provide a great buyer journey for even the most advanced customers.